Jesus is Revealed by His Gospel Call

-These are the readings for the Tenth Sunday after Pentecost.
+These are the readings for the Second Sunday after the Epiphany.

 God’s Word for This Week

 How is Jesus revealed to the sinful people of this world?
 Not by threats.
 God is serious about his “Do’s” and “Don’ts,” but he does not force people to be Christians.
 Instead, Jesus is revealed to blind sinners by the call of the gospel, God’s word of forgiveness.
 The Holy Spirit shows us our sin, then calls out “Jesus died for you” in God’s Word and sacraments.
 He changes unbelievers into believers who want to live for God.

 Samuel thought Eli was calling him.

 What model attitude does Samuel display for Christians?